Achievements in Answer Set Programming: Conclusion

 \section{Conclusion}

+In achievement-based ASP, we start writing a program by describing its inputs.
+Then, after every rule or small group of rules, we include a comment describing what has been achieved.
+Collectively these comments represent a complete, detailed record of achievement.

 As we are adding rules to an emerging ASP program, we deal at every step with a single executable piece of code, unlike the non-executable pseudo-code formed in the process of stepwise refinement of a procedural program, and unlike a collection of executable subroutines formed in the process of bottom-up design.
-The idea of looking at a prefix as if it was a complete program, thinking about its stable models, and relating them to the stable models of the final product is at the root of achievement-based ASP.
+In the process, we think of prefixes of the emerging program as if they were complete programs.
+We describe their stable models in a way that relates them to the stable models of the final product.

-When a program is developed in accordance with this approach, it begins with comments that precisely describe its valid inputs.
-Then, after every rule or small group of rules, we include a comment describing what has been achieved.
-Collectively these comments represent a complete record of achievement.